Head First Into The Penstemons..

 As far as the squirrels are concerned, revenge has been sweet.
 I’ve got some iPad footage of them on the twirler and had a brief look at a tutorial for video editing on the mac.
 Seems simple enough (?) and maybe even rather fun..

 Blogger has taken to eating my first comment of each day.
 Why?
 The second attempt always works.
 If you receive a duplicate comment from me that is the reason.

 I do so wish I had the sort of hair that I could just wash and leave.
 No, it’s a constant battle and now I’ve completely lost the plot.
 It was the scissors, lying tantalisingly close.
 I thought if I cut a little bit at a time then perhaps I could avoid a disaster.
 A couple of locks here and there, see how it works out?
-It’s much like shortening one leg on a chair.
+Well, it’s much like shortening one leg on a chair.
 Suddenly the rest is wrong.
 Another snip here, a bit more there.. and so it goes on.
 Mike only noticed because he happened to empty the bathroom bin.
 But a hair appointment is imminent.
 What is my hairdresser going to say?